outdoor trinidad logo.gif (5127 bytes)

 slow uphill compressed.jpg (119370 bytes)

-The L' Eau Michel (pronounced Lamoshell) hike is focussed around visiting the L' Eau Michel mud volcano.
+The L' Eau Michel (pronounced Lamoshell) hike is focused around visiting the L' Eau Michel mud volcano.
 This hike is approximately one hour's duration (one-way) along an agricultural dirt road through terrain composed of rolling hills going through sugar cane fields and teak forest.
 In the dry season any hiker on this trail should wear a wide brimmed hat and carry plenty of water (at least three bottles) because there is no shade.
 More details on this hike can be found on the Natural Attractions Page under the L' Eau Michel mud volcano.

 top button 2.gif (3080 bytes)